The Challenge of Modern Terrorism (11245.1)

 Reusing previously submitted work.
 Each written assignment submitted to this unit must be an original contribution.
 Students are not permitted to reuse previously submitted material.
 Similarly, unless students have published their work (via a legitimate peer reviewed and academic process) students are not permitted to reference/cite their previous work.
 Students that fail to comply with this requirement may be penalised.

-Submitting work to other Canvas sites (text matching submission boxes).
-Students are requested not to upload their assessments to text matching submission boxes available in other units, this may return a match that we are unable to verify.
+Submitting work to other websites.
+Students are not to upload their assessments to text matching submission boxes available in other units, this may return a match that we are unable to verify.
 When students submit assessments in this unit they will receive an Ouriginal report and may adjust and resubmit their assessments if needed.
 The final assessment item uploaded will be the assessment made available to the teaching team for grading (unless the paper is late, in which case the first submission will be graded).
 Students that fail to comply with this requirement may be penalised.

 Participation requirements